TheSeesaw/CS-430/README.md

 Extracts magic number, width, height, max value, and raster from the input file.

 P3 to P3 conversion coded but not tested.

+Usage: program, ppm type to write to, file read from, file write to

+NOTE: Unfinished, only converts P3 to P3 files.